zack3030/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that creates new global variable
+script that prints the result of the addition